Social Media Policy

 - Horizons Korea KOSPI 200 ETF

 © 2014 Horizons ETFs Management (USA) LLC.
 All rights reserved.

 Individual shares of the Horizons-branded exchange traded funds (the "Funds") may be purchased or sold in the secondary market throughout the regular trading day on the New York Stock Exchange through a brokerage account.
 However, shares are not individually redeemable directly from the Funds.
-Each Fund issues and redeems shares on a continuous basis, at NAV, only in blocks of at least 50,000 shares ("Creation Units"), principally in-kind for securities included in the relevant Index.
+Each Fund issues and redeems shares on a continuous basis, at NAV, only in blocks of shares ("Creation Units"), principally in-kind for securities included in the relevant Index.
 The Creation Unit for HSPX and HKOR is 50,000 shares and the Creation Unit for HFIN is 25,000 shares.

 Before investing you should carefully consider the Fund's investment objectives, risks, charges and expenses.
 This and other information is in the prospectus, a copy of which may be obtained by

 .
 Please read the prospectus carefully before you invest.

 There are risks involved with investing, including possible loss of principal.
 The Horizons S&P 500® Covered Call ETF (“HSPX”) is a diversified fund, while the Horizons Korea KOSPI 200 ETF (“HKOR”) is non-diversified and may invest a greater portion of its assets in securities of a small number of issuers which may have an adverse effect on Fund performance.
 Concentration in a particular industry or sector will subject the Funds to loss due to adverse occurrences that may affect that industry or sector.
 The Funds risk not benefiting from potential increases in the value of underlying securities above the exercise prices of the written covered call options, and are subject to the risk of declines in the value of such securities.
 Each sector fund is subject to its own specific risk factors.
 See prospectus for specific risks regarding each Fund and sector.